AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 4. Click 'Run' to start the server

 ### Launching Multiple Servers
 Multiple instances of the server can be launched and assigned a range of ports using [`launch.py`](server/launch.py).
+This process will automatically launch a given number of Fusion 360 instances.
 1. Complete steps 1-3 in **Running** section above.
 Then select 'Run on startup' and close Fusion.
 2. From the command line:
     ```